-- Neck and Spine injuries: This includes herniated discs, cracked vertebra, permanent paralysis, and death.
+Neck and Spine injuries: These include herniated discs, cracked vertebrae, permanent paralysis, and death.

 Contact Our Experienced Chicago Motorcycle Accident Lawyers Today for Legal Advice!

-At CCAL, our experienced motorcycle accident attorneys can help you determine all your damages and make sure you submit an accurate insurance claim.
+At Ktenas Injury Lawyers, our experienced motorcycle accident attorneys can help you determine all your damages and make sure you submit an accurate insurance claim.
 Also, we can help you seek a fair motorcycle accident settlement if the insurance company tries to deny your personal injury claim or offer you less than what can cover your financial losses.

-At CCAL, we have extensive experience helping motorcycle accident victims get the financial compensation that matches what their personal injury claim is worth.
+At Ktenas Injury Lawyers, we have extensive experience helping motorcycle accident victims get financial compensation that matches what their personal injury claim is worth.
 For a free initial consultation with one of our experienced and compassionate motorcycle crash attorneys, contact us today at (312) 300-2515, or fill out the contact form on this page to learn how we can help you.